-Associate Professor of Pastoral Theology and Pastoral Care
+Associate Professor of Pastoral Theology and Pastoral Care and

 PhD, Iliff School of Theology and University of Denver